New Hampshire Knife Law – The Complete Guide (In Plain English)

 What size knife is legal to carry in NH?

-Are butterfly knives legal in NH?
+Are gravity knives legal in New Hampshire?

 Conclusion